yeagerai/genworlds/docs/docs/genworlds-framework/world.md

 The World ensures every agent is informed about the world state, entities nearby, and the events that are available to them to interact with the world.

+Here's a graphical representation of how the World interacts with other components in the system:

 ```mermaid
 graph TD
     subgraph Simulation